 Step 2: Get the schedule.

+Each Monday of the season, we send around head-to-head match ups and categories for the week.
 While two companies face off with each other for scoring purposes, they don’t have to be on the same call.
 Winners are decided at the end of the week regardless of when you play.

 Step 3: Time for trivia